nutanbagde/Madhav_Store_Business-_PowerBI_Project/README.md

 # Madhav_Store_Business-_PowerBI_Project

-**Objective:**
+# Objective:
     The owner of Madhav Store, an online retail business, seeks to develop a comprehensive sales analytics dashboard to monitor, track, and analyze online sales performance across India.
 The goal is to gain actionable insights into sales trends, product performance, customer behavior, and regional demand to support data-driven decision-making and drive business growth.

-**Business Context:**
+# Business Context:
   As Madhav Store expands its online presence across India, the owner requires a centralized, interactive dashboard to:
-    •	Visualize key performance indicators (KPIs) such as total revenue, number of orders, and average order value.
+    -	Visualize key performance indicators (KPIs) such as total revenue, number of orders, and average order value.
-    •	Identify high-performing products and underperforming categories.
+    *	Identify high-performing products and underperforming categories.
-    •	Analyze customer purchase behavior and geographic distribution of sales.
+    *	Analyze customer purchase behavior and geographic distribution of sales.
-    •	Track sales trends over time to anticipate demand and optimize inventory.
+    *	Track sales trends over time to anticipate demand and optimize inventory.
-    •	Enable quick and informed business decisions based on real-time or regularly updated data.
+    *	Enable quick and informed business decisions based on real-time or regularly updated data.

-**Analytical Goals:**
+# Analytical Goals:
     1. What is the distribution of total sales across different states in India?
     2. Who are the top 5 customers based on total purchase value?
     3. Which product categories and sub-categories have the highest total sales?